 \section{Conclusions and Future Work}

-This paper proposes two novel non-parametric, data-driven symbolic representations, named pSAX and cSAX, by modifying the discretization process of the traditional SAX method.
+This paper proposed two novel non-parametric, data-driven symbolic representations, named pSAX and cSAX, by modifying the discretization process of the traditional SAX method.
 The proposed methods achieve to negate two restrictive assumptions of the traditional SAX, namely, the Gaussian distribution and the equiprobability of the symbols.
 The derived representations are based on kernel techniques to precisely adapt to the underlying data statistics.
 Furthermore, the pSAX representation employs the Lloyd-Max quantizer for general data compaction, whilst cSAX employs the mean-shift clustering for high-level time series analysis.
-A dynamic clustering mechanism is also introduced, such that the cSAX-based representation performs in a fully online fashion, enhancing its quality and simplifying its application for online data mining tasks.
-Equally importantly, both the pSAX and cSAX preserve the lower-bounding property and are shown to outperform the conventional SAX, as well as the aSAX, an alternative data-driven SAX-based representation.
-In addition, we propose two novel distance measures, which are not lower-bounding, but are optimal in the sense of mean squared error.
-Finally, we verify theoretically -- and propose a solution thereupon -- a previously observed phenomenon that reduces the variance at the intermediate piecewise aggregate approximation, causing an additional information loss when left unnoticed.
+A dynamic clustering mechanism was also introduced, such that the cSAX-based representation performs in a fully online fashion, enhancing its quality and simplifying its application for online data mining tasks.
+Equally importantly, both the pSAX and cSAX preserve the lower-bounding property and were shown to outperform the conventional SAX, as well as the aSAX, an alternative data-driven SAX-based representation.
+Notably, both pSAX and cSAX can be combined with the modifications of all other SAX-based representations, except for those that alter the discretization step, thereby increasing their performance.

+In addition, we proposed two novel distance measures, which are not lower-bounding, but are optimal in the sense of mean squared error.
+Finally, we verified theoretically -- and proposed a solution thereupon -- a previously observed phenomenon that reduces the variance at the intermediate piecewise aggregate approximation, causing an additional information loss when left unnoticed.